Less Than Jake: EP releases and See the Light (2010–2017)

-Vinnie Fiorello's departure and Silver Linings (2018–present)
+Vinnie Fiorello's departure, Silver Linings and Uncharted (2018–present)

 On October 24, 2018, Fiorello stated that, while he would remain a member of Less Than Jake, he would no longer be touring with the band.
 On October 26, following Fiorello's announcement, the band announced that former Teen Idols drummer Matt Yonker would be the touring drummer moving onwards.
-Yonker subsequently joined the band on a full-time basis, having worked with the band previously in a number of behind-the-scenes capacities.
+On September 1, 2019, Lima stated that Fiorello was no longer with the band in any capacity, and Yonker subsequently joined the band on a full-time basis, having worked with the band previously in a number of behind-the-scenes capacities.
 Roger Lima noted: "It was a fairly smooth transition having long time friend and LTJ workhorse Matt Yonker jump on the drum kit late in 2018.
 He had done merch, guitar tech, stage, and more recently, live sound and tour managing and management for us!
 So we had some restructuring to do."

 In October 2020, Lima reflected on Fiorello's departure: "He was the primary lyricist for the band, and it took a bit of refocusing of creative juices as the rest of us took on that role as part of the songwriting, absolutely.
 Vinnie was becoming tired of life on the road and wanted to spend more time with his daughter.
 No bad feelings, I am just happy we got to where we got and I'm ready to pick up the torch and continue forward on this crazy path."
+Fiorello has since joined a new supergroup The Inevitables with other colleagues from other ska/punk bands.

 In an email to fan club members, the title of their next album was announced to be Silver Linings.
 An official release was delayed due to COVID-19; the album was ultimately released on December 11, 2020.

-Fiorello has since joined a new supergroup The Inevitables with other colleagues from other ska/punk bands.
+In 2022, Less Than Jake and Bowling for Soup performed over forty shows as part of their Back for the Attack Tour, which also featured The Aquabats on some dates.

+On November 15, 2024, the band released a seven-song EP, Uncharted, which was produced by Bill Stevenson of the Descendents.